NMichaelg/camera_attendance/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 ```

-You can customize this template by adding more details specific to your project, such as installation instructions, usage examples, and relevant acknowledgments.